Use digital checklists to reduce on-site risks and keep your events safe.

 Event planners must ensure that sufficiently trained security personnel are on-site and well-distributed around the premises to prevent a major riot.
 The situation must be correctly assessed quickly so that necessary measures can be taken immediately.

 For indoor and outdoor events a lot of audio-visual equipment is usually used.
-It is important not only to place them in such a way that they serve the purpose of the event but also not to injure people.
+It is important not only to place them in such a way that they serve the purpose of the event but also to injure people.
 Speakers and lights should be placed on solid, stable stands and cables must be fixed with adhesive tape to avoid tripping over them.

 At concerts or other outdoor activities, lightning must not be ignored, no matter how amusing the event is.
 Open fields are very susceptible to lightning strikes.
 Organizers must have emergency tents ready where people can be evacuated in case lightning is seen.

 Even after a detailed risk assessment, events remain unforeseeable and accidents inevitable.
-Therefore, at every event, sufficiently trained first-aid personnel with the right medical equipment should be on site.
+Therefore, sufficiently trained first-aid personnel with the right medical equipment should be on site at every event.